Eszypher58/codecompendium/README.md

 Codependium is a social bookmarking tool for web developers.
 Users can login to save links to resources in various categories, including:

-CSS
+-CSS
-HTML
+-HTML
-JavaScript
+-JavaScript
-Job Boards
+-Job Boards
-Angular
+-Angular
-Ruby
+-Ruby
-Databases
+-Databases
-...And More!
+-...And More!

 Users can also visit each category to view links saved by the entire Codependium community.
 The site also allows bookmarks to be ranked (through up-vote and down-vote) to determine the best resources available to developers looking to expand their knowledge base.